FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

      ![88](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/c6c0fe85-81f6-48c4-83a2-db2e190991fd)

 66 scanners have detected this file as malicious.
 To quickly recap, we set up our SOAR platform to receive our Wazuh alert.
 We then performed regex to parse out the SHA-256 hash and used VirusTotal to check its reputation.
-Next, we will send the details over to The Hive so it can create an alert for case management.
+Next, we will send the details over to TheHive so it can create an alert for case management.

 ## TheHive Integration